 Whilst server-side testing offers a great deal more flexibility and robustness around your experiments, the draw backs are often related to the complexity that guarantees the need for development resources and more often than not being constrained to your company’s development sprints.
 Whilst client-side tools have democratised testing which has by enlarge been a big part of the appeal, server-side testing enables you to test a great deal more and if handled properly, can really drive significant returns and help give you a competitive edge.

 Other advantages that server-side testing offers above client-side testing are around privacy and security.
 All testing and targeting decisions that are made are kept internal and are handled within your business infrastructure and as such these activities are invisible to the end user which reduces the ‘attack surface’.

 So, where next?
 Well, I foresee that most businesses will still rely on client-side testing for the foreseeable future as everyone catches up and progresses through the experimentation maturity curve.
 Those who are considering deeper level experimentation will soon start to adopt a mix of both client-side and server-side testing to achieve their goals.
-Vendors such as Optimizely and Adobe are worthwhile considerations should you be looking at venturing into the world of server-side testing – which I certainly advocate you doing!
+Vendors such as Optimizely, Adobe and Sitespect are worthwhile considerations should you be looking at venturing into the world of server-side testing – which I certainly advocate you doing!

 Good luck and feel free to comment on your own experiences using any of the methods mentioned in this post.